MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Install-the-Web-Server-Components.md

  The [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)] are also installed in the %systemroot%\\Program Files\\Microsoft Dynamics NAV\\110\\Web Client folder of the computer.

  For more information about the [!INCLUDE[nav_web](includes/nav_web_md.md)] installation on IIS, see [Deploying the Microsoft Dynamics NAV Web Server Components](Deploying-the-Microsoft-Dynamics-NAV-Web-Server-Components.md).

+ 15. If !INCLUDE[nav_web_server](includes/nav_web_server_md.md)] is installed on Windows 8.0 or 8.1, create an inbound rule in the Windows Firewall to allow communication on the TCP port that you chose during Setup.

+    For more information, see [How to: Create an Inbound Rule in Windows Firewall for the Port of Microsoft Dynamics NAV Web Client](How-to--Create-an-Inbound-Rule-in-Windows-Firewall-for-the-Port-of-Microsoft-Dynamics-NAV-Web-Client.md).

 #### To open the [!INCLUDE[nav_web](includes/nav_web_md.md)]